Horizontal Federated Learning with Intel TDX

 Notice:

-1. You need to modify the localhost fields in the above code segment to the IP address of the VMs where the training script is actually deployed.
+1. You need to replace the localhost fields in the above code snippet with the IP address of the VMs where the training script is deployed.

 2. Make sure that the port number configured on the current node has been enabled on the corresponding VM.